coolaj86/mediatags/README.md

       libfreetype6-dev \
       libtool

-Usage
+Detailed Usage
 ====

 Version 0.34

-Warning: This is a work in progress things can change rapidly

-  0. Current support is for m4atags, id3tagsi, imgtags and pdftags
+  0. Current support is for m4atags, id3tags, imgtags and pdftags
   0. m4atags is dependent on AtomicParsley and mhash (both are bundled)
   0. id3tags is dependent on TagLib and libjson (both are bundled)
   0. imgtags is dependent on libexiv2 and libjson (both are bundled)